Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Operators are losing clinicians faster than they can hire them because their HR function is broken, not because the labor market is empty.
-Recruiting fixes won’t close the gap.
-Manager training, onboarding, classification, and PTO policy will.
+Behavioral health operators are losing clinicians faster than they can hire them because their HR function is broken, not because the labor market is empty.
+Recruiting fixes will not close the gap.
+Manager training, onboarding, exempt classification, and PTO policy will.

-Last month I spoke with a clinical director in Seattle, Washington who told me she had hired 14 counselors in 12 months and still had 9 open requisitions.
+Last month a clinical director in Washington state told me she had hired 14 counselors in 12 months and still carried 9 open requisitions.
 Her 90-day retention rate was under 50%.
-That is not a workforce shortage in the way the trade press describes it.
+That is not a workforce shortage the way trade press describes it.
 That is a turnover machine.

 The macro numbers are real.
-HRSA’s National Center for Health Workforce Analysis projects shortages by 2036 across nearly every behavioral health occupation, including 87,630 addiction counselor FTEs, 69,610 mental health counselor FTEs, and 42,130 psychiatrist FTEs.
-Researchers studying community behavioral health centers have measured annual clinician turnover between 25 and 60 percent, and a 2022 industry survey found facility turnover averaging 31.3 percent across seven job classifications, peaking at 37.17 percent for mental health workers and psychiatric aides.
+HRSA’s National Center for Health Workforce Analysis projects shortages through 2036 across nearly every behavioral health occupation, including 87,630 addiction counselor FTEs, 69,610 mental health counselor FTEs, 62,490 psychologist FTEs, and 42,130 psychiatrist FTEs.
+OPEN MINDS reported that turnover rates at behavioral health facilities averaged 31.3% in 2022, ranging from 17.37% for supervisors to 37.17% for mental health workers and psychiatric aides.
+Researchers publishing in Psychiatric Services tracked 328 clients across two community behavioral health centers and concluded that “clinician turnover was associated most strongly with decline for higher functioning or older clients”.

 When my team at AHS audits staffing files, the pattern is rarely a hiring funnel problem.
-New counselors walk out within a year because onboarding was a PDF, the manager never received training, and the PTO policy contradicted the handbook.
-If you treat this as a recruiting problem, you will spend 2026 buying job board upgrades and wondering why nothing changed.
+New counselors walk out inside a year because onboarding was a PDF, the supervisor never received manager training, and the PTO policy contradicted the handbook.
+Treat this as a recruiting problem and you will spend 2026 buying job board upgrades while nothing changes.

 The Behavioral Health Workforce Shortage Is an HR Problem, Not Just a Hiring Problem — Regulators are now enforcing the staffing crisis

-The DOJ has been active on the misclassification side.
+On the misclassification side, DOJ and CMS have been active.
 Operators who tried to solve a W-2 shortage by reclassifying clinicians as 1099 contractors learned that the supervision relationship, the schedule control, and the EMR access give them away.
-CMS watches the same thing through incident-to billing and supervision attestation.
+CMS watches the same behavior through incident-to billing and supervision attestation.
+If your operations team cannot pass the duties test on paper, you will not pass it in a payer SIU audit either.

 What's Actually Breaking: The Basics